ad-freiburg/whitespace-correction/README.md

 ### Installation

-This project is mainly tested with Python 3.10, but should work fine with Python 3.8 and newer versions
+This project is mainly tested with Python 3.10, but should work fine with Python 3.8 and newer versions.

 #### From PyPI

+Windows (x64) and  Linux are currently supported.

 ```bash
 pip install whitespace-correction